 Ensuring Product and Chemical Substance Safety

-- RoHS Directive: A directive relating to restrictions on the use of specified hazardous substances contained in electrical and electronic devices
+- RoHS directive: Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment